 The Bank has a partnership agreement with an insurance company for the placement of insurance products through the commercial distribution networks of the Bank, being remunerated for insurance intermediation services ("bank assurance activity"), and the Bank holds a 49% stake in Millennium bcp Ageas.
-Measures, regulations and laws affecting the insurance business may impact on the Bank's business, financial condition, net income and prospects, directly, through commissions income, or indirectly, through the change of valuation of the equity stake.
+Measures, regulations and laws affecting the insurance business may impact on the Bank's business, financial condition, net income and prospects, directly, through commission's income, or indirectly, through the change of valuation of the equity stake.

-The Directive (EU) 2016/97 (the Insurance Distribution Directive) regulates the way insurance products are designed and sold both by insurance intermediaries and directly by insurance undertakings, namely in the cases of insurance products that have an investment element such as unit-linked life insurance contracts.
-The Directive is being transposed into national law and is expected to enter into force in October 2018.
-Similar in nature provisions are also embedded in the Packaged Retail Investment and Insurance Products Regulation ("PRIIPs") that entered into force in 2018.
-At a different level, the Solvency II in force and IFRS 17 to be applied from 2020 onwards, introduce additional requirements for insurance companies in terms of minimum capital requirements, supervisory review of firms' assessment of risk and enhanced disclosure requirements.
+Directive (EU) 2016/97, as amended (the "Insurance Distribution Directive") regulates the way insurance products are designed and sold both by insurance intermediaries and directly by insurance undertakings, namely in the cases of insurance products that have an investment element such as unit-linked life insurance contracts.
+The Insurance Distribution Directive was transposed into national law by Law No. 7/2019, of 16 January, and has entered into force in October 2018.
+Similar in nature provisions are also embedded in the PRIIPs Regulation (Regulation (EU) No 1286/2014 of the European Parliament and of the Council of 26 November 2014) and implementing national provisions which entered into force in 2018.
+At a different level, the Solvency II in force (as amended) and IFRS 17 to be applied from 2020 onwards, introduce additional requirements for insurance companies in terms of minimum capital requirements, supervisory review of firms' assessment of risk and enhanced disclosure requirements.
 All these may affect the insurance business and associated earnings.
 Further regulatory developments are expected in the forthcoming years, such as the review of capital requirements, long term guarantees and macroprudential tools.